For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How likely are you to receive products with Eurofins Alba?

-At the time of writing, Eurofins Alba only had a couple of studies running and wasn't registering any new home testers.
-However, they have around 15,000 home testers on their panel and we've seen plenty of reports of users receiving all kinds of products, so it's certainly possible!
+At the time of writing, Eurofins Alba didn't have any home studies running, but they were still actively recruiting volunteers.
+They have around 15,000 home testers on their panel, and we've seen plenty of reports of users receiving all kinds of products, so it's certainly possible!

 Sign up to Eurofins Alba »